cmiles74/cloudformation-tutorial/2-IAM-groups-and-instances.md

 [CouldFormation Init type][42].
 This is were we tell the initialization script what we would like it to do when it runs, in this case we add a new environment variable to a new file in `/etc/profile.d` called `cloudformation-init.sh`.
-Whenever someone logs into the machine, this script (along with everything else in the directory) will be evaluated, the end result will be that the name of our backup bucket will be available through the `BACKUP_S3_BUCKET` environment variable.
+Whenever someone logs into the machine this script (along with everything else in the directory) will be evaluated, the end result will be that the name of our backup bucket will be available through the `BACKUP_S3_BUCKET` environment variable.
 Keep in mind that this metadata doesn't do anything on it's own: the